Codecademy/gamut/packages/gamut-system/docs/getting-started.md

 # Getting Started

-Gamut system is a styled-system inpsired utility toolkit that focuses on making your design system typesafe.
+Gamut system is a styled-system inspired utility toolkit that focuses on making your design system typesafe.

 To use gamut-system, install gamut-system and your CSS in JS library of choice: